dev-ahmadd/General_management/README.md

-# Repository-5
+# General Management
-This repository is just for practice.
+This repository is just for general purposes.